 What is wholesale?

-What is wholesale
+, What is wholesale?

 Wholesale is a business to business (B2B) retail model where the wholesaler buys goods from manufacturers and/or distributors.
 They store the goods and sell them on to other retail businesses.
 The key to wholesale is that the wholesaler buys the items in large quantities, which usually allows them to procure the goods at a much lower price than the recommended retail price, which offers the businesses they are working with the opportunity to increase their profit margins.